tannerharkin/tannerharkin/README.md

 ```bash
 $ whoami
 ```
-Hello, my name is Tanner Harkin, and I\'m a programming student and Java developer.
-I have always loved electronics, and especially computers; but first began programming when I was eight years old.
-I started with HTML, and slowly worked my way up to PHP.
-Eventually, due in part to the popularity of Minecraft, I began programming in Java.
-Ever since, I\'ve been slowly improving my skills on my own, and have even begun pursuing a degree in computer science to make my skills *\"official\"* to the wider world.
+Greetings!
+I am Tanner Harkin, a Cybersecurity and Network Administration student.
+My journey into the digital realm began when I was just eight, kicking off with HTML and then moving onto languages like PHP and Java.
+Over the years, my fascination with electronics, particularly computers, has led me to amass an array of programming skills.
+Although I've self-taught a lot, I believe in the power of formal education and have embarked on a degree to solidify my knowledge and open up more avenues in the field.

-However, programming is not my only passion.
-I\'m extremely interested in computer and physical security, ranging from lockpicking and RFID hacking, to obscure buffer overflows.
-I\'ve grown quite fond of the infosec community, but unfortunately, due to the (naturally) secretive nature of this industry, it has proven difficult to grow my skills.
-However, I\'m sure that I\'ll eventually meet someone who can help me make the connections I need to thrive.
+In addition to programming, my interests extend into the intricate world of computer and physical security.
+My intrigue ranges from lock-picking to RFID hacking and from obscure buffer overflows to the broader spectrum of infosec.
+While the clandestine nature of the industry has posed challenges, I remain optimistic about forging valuable connections that will further my learning.

 ```bash
 $ ls
 ```
-**Programming languages I write in:**
+**Programming languages I'm proficient in:**
  - Bash
  - Batch (Windows)
  - BASIC